faanross/faanross.github.io/content/posts/post-1.md

 {{< figure src="/img/image003.png" title="" class="custom-figure" >}}

-11. Now finally select `Network Adapter`.
-Note we'll change this later to `Host-Only` (to minimize noise), but for now we'll need an internet connection to finish the installation so you can select either `NAT` or `Bridged`.
-Click `Close` then `Finish`.

-You should now see your VM in your Library (left hand column), select it and then click on Power on this virtual machine.
+You should now see your VM in your Library (left hand column), select it and then click on `Power on this virtual machine`.

 {{< figure src="/img/image004.png" title="" class="custom-figure" >}}